|

 Introduction

-the ability to understand "money management".
-All trades will be advised
+understand "money management".
+All trades will be advised to a certain

-to a certain stake and this is done to absorb the volatility this
+stake and this is done to absorb the volatility this concept has.

 In golf, the firms normally price up certain types of markets on a